Bytes and Beyond

 A long time ago, there was an operating system designed so poorly that when it encountered a horrible error, it would confront users with three bad choices: abort, retry or ignore.
 It basically meant that the situation was utterly hopeless.

-Whenever I encountered this message, I knew that whatever my choice, the result would be similarly bad and I usually chose "abort."
+Whenever I encountered this message, I knew that whatever my choice, the result would be similarly bad.
+So I usually chose "abort."
 Little did I know that this was the precursor to the dreaded "Cancel" button.

 When a dialog offers you the option to cancel, it's usually a crucial decision which requires a firm commitment.
 Some users feel unprepared for this, prompting them to cancel at any opportunity: "I don't understand what will happen if I confirm this, so I better press Cancel."
 This is not always the best choice.